rticommunity/rticonnextdds-usecases-umaa/README.md

 ```

 ##### Overview:
+The Python API is fully supported in `Connext 7.3.0`

 This app uses Python types to publish messages per the USVNAV component definition.

 The Python modules for all the UMAA types have already been generated and placed into a single folder `/datamodel/umaa/python_flat`.